Breaking the HISCO Barrier: Automatic Occupational Standardization with OccCANINE: Motivation

 \subsection{Literature}

-The closest related literature is in two strands: Occupational medicine and administrative and survey data.
-We will introduce the recent advances in this chronologically.
-The chronological improvement in performances demonstrates the rapid underlying technological development, which now allows the simple method we propose in this paper.
-A central term in this entire literature is production rate; The number of occupational descriptions one chooses to automatically transcribe (where the rest are left to a human labeller).
-This is typically done by only automatically transcribing e.g. the 80 percent of observations for which a label is assigned with the highest probability.
+The chronological improvement in performance demonstrates the rapid underlying technological development that now allows the simple method we propose in this paper.
+To set the stage, we provide a brief overview of recent developments.

-Early approaches only perform well at lower production rates. \cite{Patel2012Performance} demonstrates 89 percent agreement with a human labeller for 71 percent production rate.
-They mainly rely on rule-based classical NLP-approaches. \cite{Gweon2017} suggests combining classical rule-based approaches combined with bag-of-word cosine distance and nearest neighbours matching.
-For 'fully automatic labelling'\footnote{Which still requires stop word removal, and other tweaks} (100 percent production rate) they achieve a 65 percent accuracy in German survey data for the ISCO-88 system.\footnote{Which is similar to the HISCO system} They suggest the method is used at lower production rates, where higher performance is demonstrated.
-As such, a large chunk is still left for the human labeller.\footnote{To achieve e.g. 90 percent accuracy \cite{Gweon2017} requires around 40 percent manual labelling} \cite{Schierholz2020} reviews this and other machine learning approaches to automatic occupational labelling.
-Using boosting trees they demonstrate around 78 percent agreement in 100 percent production rate.
+A central term in this literature is the \emph{production rate}: the share of occupational descriptions one chooses to automatically transcribe (with the remainder left to a human labeler).
+This is typically done by only automatically transcribing observations for which a label is assigned with the highest probability (e.g., an 80 percent production rate means that the algorithm produces codes for 80 percent of the samples, while humans produce labels for the remaining 20 percent).
+Early approaches perform well only at lower production rates. \cite{Patel2012Performance} demonstrate 89 percent agreement with a human labeler at a 71 percent production rate, relying mainly on rule-based, classical NLP approaches. \cite{Gweon2017} propose combining rule-based methods with bag-of-words cosine distance and nearest-neighbors matching.
+For ``fully automatic labeling'' (100 percent production rate), they achieve 65 percent accuracy on German survey data for the ISCO-88 system (which is similar to the HISCO system), and recommend using the method at lower production rates where performance is higher.\footnote{To achieve 90 percent accuracy, \cite{Gweon2017} require around 40 percent manual labeling.} \cite{Schierholz2020} review this and other machine-learning approaches to automatic occupational labeling.
+Using boosting trees, they demonstrate around 78 percent agreement at a 100 percent production rate. \cite{turrell2019transforming} propose a heuristics-based method with a production rate of 34 percent for which it agreed 91 percent of the time with a human labeler. \cite{heijden2022} uses features extracted from financial statements and a random forest to predict a standard industry classification, achieving an F1-score of 89 percent.